 Also of note, do you watch 'This Old House' on Public Television?
 Do you love the idea of fixing up a Colonial or Victorian era home, complete with the charm of yesteryear?
 Do you like to stroll or drive streets lined with gracious older residences?
 If you found yourself nodding yes to any of these questions, you are going to be interested in this unique neighborhood.
 The S Exchange Ave / E 76th St neighborhood stands out on a national scale for the sheer concentration of historic residences it contains: 59.0% of the residential real estate here was built from 1939 or earlier, some much earlier.
 This is a greater concentration of historic homes than 96.4% of the neighborhoods in the United States.

-American households most often have a car, and regularly they have two or three.
-But households in the S Exchange Ave / E 76th St neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the S Exchange Ave / E 76th St neighborhood has a highly unusual pattern of car ownership.
 36.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.8% of U.S. neighborhoods.

 Did you know that the S Exchange Ave / E 76th St neighborhood has more Sub-Saharan African and Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 27.0% of this neighborhood's residents have Sub-Saharan African ancestry and 10.4% have Jamaican ancestry.